gbravo1/ThamnophilidaeGenomics/README.md

   5. Creation of track hubs for the USCS Genome Browser (TBA)
   6. Detection of conserved regions in antbirds (TBA)
   7. Analysis of acceleration of Conserved Non-Exonic Regions (CNEEs) using PhyloAcc
-  8. Analysis of protein-coding regions
+  8. Analysis of protein-coding regions (TBA)